clearboxco/findyourhome.io/README.md

 ### In General
 Deployed on AWS.

-Images to be used as containers are stored and fetched from AWS ECR.
+Images to be used as containers are stored and fetched from the AWS Elastic Container Repository (ECR).

+Utilizes the AWS Simple Queue Service (SQS) to facilitate asynchronous execution.

 Uses [AWS.dockerrun.json v2](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html#create_deploy_docker_v2config_dockerrun) config to orchestrate containers.